-1. Problem Statement

-The application, which should have numbered pages, must discuss in detail what specific problem(s) face the plant, area, government, or industry and its workforce that will be addressed by the committee.
-Applicants must document the problem(s) using as much relevant data as possible and discuss the full range of impacts these problem(s) could have or are having on the plant, government, area, or industry.
+- 1. Problem Statement-The application should have numbered pages and discuss in detail what specific problem(s) face the company/ plant, area, government, or industry and its workforce that will be addressed by the committee.
+Applicants must document the problem(s) using as much relevant data as possible and discuss the full range of impacts these problem(s) could have or are having on the company/plant, government, area, or industry.
 An industrial or economic profile of the area and workforce might prove useful in explaining the problem(s).
-This section basically discusses WHY the effort is needed.

-2. Results or Benefits Expected

-By using specific goals and objectives, the application must discuss in detail WHAT the labor-management committee as a demonstration effort will accomplish during the life of the grant.
-Applications that offer to provide objectives after a grant is awarded will receive little or no credit in this area.
+This section basically discusses why the effort is needed. - 2.
+Results or Benefits Expected-By using specific goals and objectives, the application must discuss in detail what the labor-management committee will accomplish during the life of the grant.
+Applications that promise to provide objectives after a grant is awarded will receive little or no credit in this area.
 While a goal of "improving communication between employers and employees" may suffice as one over-all goal of a project, the objectives must, whenever possible, be expressed in specific and measurable terms.
-Applicants should focus on the impacts or changes that the committee's efforts will have.
+Applicants should focus on the outcome, impacts or changes that the committee's efforts will have.
 Existing committees should focus on expansion efforts/results expected from FMCS funding.
-The goals, objectives, and projected impacts will become the foundation for future monitoring and evaluation efforts.
+The goals, objectives, and projected impacts will become the foundation for future monitoring and evaluation efforts of the grantee, as well as the FMCS grants program.

-3. Approach

-This section of the application specifies HOW the goals and objectives will be accomplished.
+3. Approach-This section of the application specifies how the goals and objectives will be accomplished.
 At a minimum, the following elements must be included in all grant applications: